joshrouwhorst/qbp/README.md

     update.queue; // The queue object.
-    update.projectedCount; // The number of items we're projecting to process at the current rate by next update. update.projectedRate; // The items per second rate we're projecting by next process update.minimumThreadtime; // The minimum amount of time a thread is allowed to run to meet rate limiting expectations, in milliseconds. update.currentThreads; // The current number of threads running. update.targetThreads; // The number of threads we're adjusting to. update.currentRatePerSecond; // The number of items we processed per second since the last update.
+    update.projectedCount; // The number of items we're projecting to process at the current rate by next update. update.projectedRate; // The items per second rate we're projecting by next process update.minimumThreadTime; // The minimum amount of time a thread is allowed to run to meet rate limiting expectations, in milliseconds. update.currentThreads; // The current number of threads running. update.targetThreads; // The number of threads we're adjusting to. update.currentRatePerSecond; // The number of items we processed per second since the last update.